 Companies often use misleading names or titles to trick individuals into believing that they are a government agency or a law firm.
 This is another violation of the Fair Debt Collection Practices Act.

 The agreement you have with your creditor may allow them to add penalties or fees if you do not pay.
 Collection agencies cannot add on additional fees that fall outside your agreement or contract.

 Do not let debt collectors violate your rights.
 If they break state or federal law, they may be charged fines for each and every violation.
-If you’ve been the victim of an illegal debt collection practice, call Blossom Law at 704-271-9078 to explore your legal options.
+If you’ve been the victim of an illegal debt collection practice, call Blossom Law at (704) 271-9078 or contact us online to explore your legal options.